a-strange/availability-analysis-assignment-assistant/README.md

 ## How can I do this?

-Head to the [latest](https://github.com/a-strange/availability-analysis-assignment-assistant/releases/latest) release page and download the binary for your chosen Operating System, convince your company managed laptop that you know what you're doing and it should let you run the binary (_you may need to `chmod +x`_) and hey presto:
+Head to the [latest](https://github.com/a-strange/availability-analysis-assignment-assistant/releases/latest) release page and download the binary for your chosen Operating System, convince your company managed laptop that you know what you're doing and it should let you run the binary (_you may need to `chmod +x` the file and also allow it in Security and Privacy settings_) and hey presto:

 https://github.com/user-attachments/assets/8ee3f901-d59d-4ce6-a8a7-6e58c204c4aa